December 16, 2025

 Explore Oticon and Phonak hearing aid models designed for users with mild-to-severe hearing loss, featuring AI-driven speech enhancement and universal Bluetooth connectivity.

-Sound processing is key to hearing aid performance and affects sound clarity in different environments.
+Sound processing is what affects sound clarity in different environments.
 Let’s examine how Oticon and Phonak enhance listening experiences with their technology.

 Oticon Sound Technology